-If you’re under 35 and in good health, it’s perfectly natural for it to take up to a year.
+- If you’re under 35 and in good health, it’s perfectly natural for it to take up to a year.

-> - It can take longer if you are older, however, for women aged 38, 67% who have regular unprotected sexual intercourse will still get pregnant after two years of trying2.
+- It can take longer if you are older, however; for women aged 38, 67% who have regular unprotected sexual intercourse will only get pregnant after two years of trying2.

-> - As many as one in two couples may be trying to conceive at the wrong time3.
+- As many as one in two couples may be trying to conceive at the wrong time3.
 Because you can only conceive on the days before and the day of ovulation, it is important for intercourse to happen during this time.

-> - It is estimated that approximately one in seven couples has difficulty conceiving4.
+- It is estimated that approximately one in seven couples has difficulty conceiving4.

-> - Clearblue Ovulation Tests are at least 99% accurate at detecting your luteinising hormone (LH) surge which occurs 24-36 hours prior to ovulation.
+- Clearblue Ovulation Tests are over 99% accurate at detecting your luteinising hormone (LH) surge, which occurs 24-36 hours prior to ovulation.

-> - While severe stress is never healthy, unless it’s interrupting your periods or sex life, it won’t stop you from conceiving.
+- While severe stress is never healthy, unless it’s interrupting your periods or sex life, it won’t stop you from conceiving.